Project: St Helens Town Centre

 The Masterplan Development Framework for St Helens sets out the multi-million-pound vision and principles for the town.
 The Framework has been prepared by St Helens Borough Council in partnership with regeneration experts, ECF, and was published ahead of a special Cabinet meeting to discuss the proposals in October 2021.

-To aid in the development of the Masterplan for the St Helens regeneration scheme, Powers was commissioned by Jon Matthews Architects to carry out a complex topographic survey and measured building surveys of the entire town centre, which included streetscapes of the town.
+To aid in the development of the Masterplan for the St Helens regeneration scheme, Powers was commissioned to carry out a complex topographic survey and measured building surveys of the entire town centre, which included streetscapes of the town.
 This information was all fundamental to the accurate development of the Masterplan.

 Working in a busy town centre, with a weekly street market, presents various challenges when undertaking surveys.
 However, Powers’ team worked around the town centre visitors, ensuring that they caused as little disruption as possible.
 The team also had to be aware of the wider environment that they were working in, as it presented various health and safety challenges.
 In addition, with multiple people working on the project across the town centre, it was important that clear communication channels were available to ensure coordination across the project.